Visitor Statistics in detailed:

 Benowitz NL, Brunetta PG.
 Smoking hazards and cessation.
 In: Broaddus VC, Mason RJ, Ernst JD, King TE Jr, Lazarus SC, Murray JF, et al., editors.
 Murray & Nadel’s textbook of respiratory medicine.
 6th ed.
 Philadelphia: Elsevier Saunders; 2016. p.
 807-13

 Centers for Disease Control and Prevention.
 Health effects of cigarette smoking [Internet].
 Atlanta, GA: Centers for Disease Control and Prevention; 2020 Apr [cited 2020 Jan 10].
 Available from: https://www.cdc.gov/tobacco/data_statistics/fact_sheets/health_effects/effects_cig_smoking/index.htm

-Submission process, article processing and publishing in SCRIPTA SCORE Scientific Medical Journal are free of charges.
+The submission process, article processing, and publishing in SCRIPTA SCORE Scientific Medical Journal are free of charge.

 Articles included in this category are research reports or empirical research papers with the suggested word length of 3,500 – 5,000 excluding tables and figures.
 Original research articles should follow the systematics below: